chrismccoy/gemini-link-importer/readme.txt

 Gemini Link Importer provides a user-friendly admin interface to quickly import multiple links into the WordPress Link Manager.
 Users can paste links in a `URL, Title, Category` format, one link per line.

-This plugin is built with a modern development workflow, including a Gulp build process for assets, PHPUnit for testing, and full internationalization support.
+This plugin is built with a modern development workflow, leveraging pure Node.js scripts for asset compilation and internationalization, along with PHPUnit for testing.

 **Key Features:**